 Podia’s page builder has more pre-built sections for author bio, testimonials, FAQs, and more.
 However, your ability to customize these is quite limited.

 Winner: Teachable wins this bout narrowly as it offers more flexibility than Podia.
 However, in general, they’re both average.

 Payment Processor Integrations

-Payment processors are your means of getting paid for your hard work as a course creator.
+Payment processors are your means of getting paid for your hard work.

 Both Podia and Teachable have various options for payment processing.

 Teachable processes payments for users based in the United States, Canada, and the United Kingdom using Teachable Payment.
 This gateway processes payment using Stripe Express.
 This way, eligible users can receive payouts daily, weekly, monthly, or even based on custom schedules.

 Those living outside of the US, Canada, or the UK can process payments through the Monthly Payment Gateway.
 Transactions made on this gateway are processed using Teachable’s Stripe account.
 Consequently, creators using this gateway can only access their payment every 30 days through PayPal.

 Students from across the world can pay in over 130 currencies for the same product on Teachable.
 Also, Teachable’s BackOffice is quite useful for course creators as it handles your taxes as well as affiliates and author payouts.
 This comes at a 2% fee per transaction.

 Podia, on the other hand, offers a more straightforward approach.
 Payments are processed using Stripe and Paypal.

 Since Podia doesn’t hold or directly collect your payments, you’d typically receive your money directly to your bank account within two business days.
 Students on Podia can also pay in multiple currencies, but this is only on-site level.
 Regardless, it doesn’t necessarily affect conversions.